-Being hardcore gamers ourselves, we spent 3 hours last week deciding our prime 10; we’ve looked at some of the most prominent trends, the best strategy games, and more, to bring you Geekymonks 10 best video games of 2020, so far.
+Being hardcore gamers ourselves, we spent 3 hours last week deciding our prime 10; we’ve researched some of the most trendy, the best strategy games, and more, to bring you Geekymonks 10 best video games of 2020, so far.

 Check it out!

 Only a few games are more stimulating and iconic than Final Fantasy VII.
 It impelled the contemporary, cinematic and dramatic role-playing game.
 Remarkably, Square Enix has done a legendary job with this remake.
 And it’s not even a comprehensive experience.
 Square has cut off the first 600 minutes of the initial game and extended it out into an awesome 40-hour escapade, replete with modern additions.
 The rest is still in progress, but as of now, this first part is an impressive start.

 Naughty Dog’s THE LAST OF US PART II was the most anticipated virtual game of the year before its unveil… and even amid that kind of hype, not to mention being the sequel to what we regard to be the UBER game of all time, it didn’t disappoint.